jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 As an open-source pioneer who refuses to be confined to the structural limits of conventional employment, the mission is to expand this foundational architecture into a scalable, decentralized ecosystem—creating a secure digital haven where developers, human rights defenders, and citizens can build, collaborate, and thrive together.

-The long-term vision is to foster a sustainable public-interest technology ecosystem that advances digital resilience, technological independence, and global Internet freedom.

 ---

 ### ⏳ Biography & Milestones